 GeneCards Summary for CHMP2B Gene

 CHMP2B (Charged Multivesicular Body Protein 2B) is a Protein Coding gene.
-Diseases associated with CHMP2B include Dementia, Familial, Nonspecific and Amyotrophic Lateral Sclerosis 17.
+Diseases associated with CHMP2B include Frontotemporal Dementia, Chromosome 3-Linked and Amyotrophic Lateral Sclerosis 17.
 Among its related pathways are Budding and maturation of HIV virion and HIV Life Cycle.
 Gene Ontology (GO) annotations related to this gene include protein domain specific binding.
 An important paralog of this gene is CHMP2A.

 UniProtKB/Swiss-Prot Summary for CHMP2B Gene